Enrollment Information-Click Here!

 - Copy of Final Report Card

 - Click on one of the following links:

 - Click on "Fill a Copy" in the top right corner.

 - Enter your email address.

 Mary McLeod Bethune Day Academy is free for all District of Columbia Residents.
 In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans Disabilities Act of 1990, and the Age Discrimination Act of 1975; admissions, employment, programs , treatment and all activities are the same for all without regard to race, color, sex, age, disability or national origin, religion or marital status.
 The following person has been designated to handle inquiries regarding MMBDA’s Non-Discrimination Policies:

 1404 Jackson St. NE, Washington, DC 20017

-USDA is an equal opportunity provider and employer.
-Also, the District of Columbia Human Rights Act, approved December 13, 1977 (DC Law 2-38; DC Official Code §2-1402.11(2006), as amended) States the following pertinent section of DC Code § 2-1402.11:
+Also, the District of Columbia Human Rights Act, approved December 13, 1977 (DC law 2-38; DC official code §2-1402.11(2006), as amended) states the following:

 It shall be an unlawful discriminatory practice to do any of the following acts, wholly or partially for a discriminatory reason based upon the actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, or political affiliation of any individual.
 To file a complaint alleging discrimination on one of these bases, please contact the District of Columbia’s Office of Human Rights at (202) 727-4559 or [email protected]